Wenhao-Jin/HydRA/README.md

 ```

 # Occlusion Map analysis
-Run the following command by replacing the parts in the upper case, such as the location of your folder that contains the fasta files of your query proteins `/PATH/TO/FASTA_FILES`, the location where you want to store the output files `/PATH/TO/OUTPUT_FOLDER`, and a customized name for this prediction `MAKE_A_NAME_FOR_THE_PREDICTION` (optional).
+Run the following command by replacing the parts in the upper case, such as the location of your folder that contains the fasta files of your query proteins `/PATH/TO/FASTA_FILES`, the location where you want to store the output files `/PATH/TO/OUTPUT_FOLDER`, the location of the ProteinBERT-RBP model file you downloaded previously `/PATH/TO/PROTEINBERT-RBP-MODEL`, and a customized name for this prediction `MAKE_A_NAME_FOR_THE_PREDICTION` (optional).
 If the annotation track (showing the distribution of specific types of features, e.g. protein domain, disordered region, etc., along the protein sequence), the file path for the protein region annotation file `/PATH/TO/PROTEIN_REGION_ANNOATION_FILE` is also needed.
+For Yeo lab TSCC user, you could also use the `/home/wjin/projects/RBP_pred/RBP_identification/HydRa2.0/data/ProteinBERT/ProteinBERT_TrainWithWholeProteinSet_defaultSetting_ModelFile.pkl` on TSCC for `/PATH/TO/PROTEINBERT-RBP-MODEL` instead.

 ```
 occlusion_map3 -s /PATH/TO/FASTA_FILES \
 --out_dir /PATH/TO/OUTPUT_FOLDER \
---proteinBERT_modelfile /home/wjin/projects/RBP_pred/RBP_identification/HydRa2.0/data/ProteinBERT/ProteinBERT_TrainWithWholeProteinSet_defaultSetting_ModelFile.pkl
+--proteinBERT_modelfile /PATH/TO/PROTEINBERT-RBP-MODEL \
 -n MAKE_A_NAME_FOR_THE_PREDICTION \
 --annotation_file /PATH/TO/PROTEIN_REGION_ANNOATION_FILE
 ```